 Mostly, however, to Cat, yoga, is an intimate practice with one’s Self.
 There isn’t just one way; and the only truth we find comes from within ourself.
 She has been committed to her own evolution as a human being.
 She’s experienced grief, loss, love, abuse, suffering, joy, peace and every spectrum in between, and remains in awe to the mystery.
 Her practice is to keep it simple, stay a beginner, and enjoy this mysterious sweet ride.

-Cat has been teaching since 2003 throughout the United States to Japan, Indonesia, Cambodia, Peru, Mexico, Costa Rica, Australia, and around Europe.
-Currently she has a base in Bali and can be found teaching at The Yoga Barn as well as internationally.
-In her free time she loves dancing, cycling, playing the piano, ukulele and kora, hiking, surfing, writing, and rock climbing.
-She also dabbles in martial arts and palmistry.
+Cat has been teaching since 2003 throughout the United States, Japan, Indonesia, Cambodia, Peru, Mexico, Costa Rica, Australia, and around Europe.
+She was based in Bali for 11 years.
+In her free time she loves flying and static trapeze, silks, gyrotonics, dancing, jumping on the trampoline, cycling, composing on the piano, hiking, surfing, and writing.
 In addition to teaching yoga Cat offers craniosacral therapy sessions that include her skills in the shamanic arts.

 Or use the contact form